 It is required that data be sent to PJM automatically.
-In the event that the data is not automatically received by PJM, the generator operator shall call PJM with the required data at intervals specified by PJM.
-The generator operator must correct any problems associated with the failure of data-transmission equipment within a reasonable time.
+In the event that the data is not automatically received by PJM, the Generation Owner shall call PJM with the required data at intervals specified by PJM.
+The Generation Owner must correct any problems associated with the failure of data-transmission equipment within a reasonable time.